pulumi/pulumi-az-pipelines-task/README.md

 ## Local Development

 - Set the `AGENT_TOOLSDIRECTORY` env var to any directory for caching the pulumi tool.
+- You can run the tool either from the root directory or the `buildAndReleaseTask` directory.
+  - To run from the root folder, simply run `npm start`.
-- Run `tsc && node index.js` from the `buildAndReleaseTask` directory.
+  - To run from the `buildAndReleaseTask` folder, run `tsc && node index.js` from the `buildAndReleaseTask` directory.

 ## Package